mdekstrand/cs533-web/assignments/A4/index.md

 - Plot the distributions of $X$ and $Y$
 - Fit a linear model predicting $y$ with $x$
 - How well does this model fit?
 How much of the variance does it explain?
 Do the assumptions seem to hold?
-Does the linear regression teem appropriate to the data?
+Does the linear regression seem appropriate to the data?

 :::{ltip} Gamma Distributions